 John Baines Lewis

 Chess results of a “J. Baines-Lewis” were commonly reported, with a hyphen between “Baines” and “Lewis”.
-The chess-player’s surname was in fact “Lewis”, and “Baines-Lewis” was not used in official documents, and he signed his own name without a hyphen.
+The chess-player’s surname was in fact “Lewis”, and “Baines-Lewis” was not used in official documents, and his father wrote it without a hyphen in 1911, while he hhimself signed his own name in 1917 without a hyphen.

 The parents of John Baines Lewis were Henry Lewis (born 1856/57, Blackburn) and Betsy Alice Lewis (born 1857/58, Blackburn), who had the following three children: